microbiomedata/nmdc-runtime/.github/ISSUE_TEMPLATE/bug_report.md

 - Either passes or fails (cannot be 50% completed, for example)
 - Focus on the outcome, not how the outcome is achieved
 - As specific as possible (fast page load speed vs. 3-second page load speed)
+- if multiple criteria, present as a bulleted list of short scenarios (see template below)

+Example scenario-based template:
+Given (some given context or precondition), when (I take this action), then (this will be the specific outcome).

 **Additional context**
 Add any other context about the problem here.